-Earlier this month, I read an article in Spanish newspaper La Vanguardia, in which a Russian journalist had taken selfies in chain clothing stores and concluded that many shops use mirrors that have been manipulated in order to make shoppers look thinner.
+Earlier this month, I read an article in Spanish newspaper La Vanguardia, in which a Russian journalist had taken selfies in high street clothing shops and concluded that many shops use mirrors that have been manipulated in order to make shoppers look thinner.
 Ever since reading that, I've been suspicious of every mirror I've seen myself in.
 Was it really me in the mirror, or a thinner, prettier version of me?
 Which is the real me?
 Is there even a real version of my body if it's reflected to me in different ways?
 Can I really know myself if I don't know what my body looks like?
-Etc., etc. Pretty heavy stuff.
+Etcetera, etcetera.
+Pretty heavy stuff.

 I'm perfectly fine with my body, it's not that.
 I'm built pretty average, usually a medium.
-It just seemed absurd to think that big brands have been tricking me for 27 years, and I've never realized.
+It just seemed absurd to think that big brands have been tricking me for 27 years, and I've never realised.
 Can I hold these brands accountable?
-Can I request compensation for those pants that I tried on in Zara that seemed to fit perfectly at the time but made my legs look like sausages when I got home—not sexy hot dog legs but very unsexy sausage legs?
+Can I request compensation for those trousers that I tried on in Zara that seemed to fit perfectly at the time but made my legs look like sausages when I got home – not sexy hot dog legs but very unsexy sausage legs?
 But what if it wasn't true?
 What if the journalist was faking it?
-Her hair looked three inches longer in the changing room photos, her face looked touched up with Perfect365, and she seemed to weigh about 2 pounds less.
-I only knew one thing at this point—to trust no one.
+Her hair looked three inches [7,6 cm] longer in the changing room photos, her face looked touched up with Perfect365 and she seems to weigh about 2 lbs [1kg] less.
+I only knew one thing at this point – to trust no one.

-To get some perspective, I got in touch with Carles Casas—a specialist in sensorial marketing who is very familiar with the world of retail.
+To get some perspective, I got in touch with Carles Casas – a specialist in sensorial marketing and very familiar with the world of retail.
 According to him, the main goal is not to make customers buy more but to buy better.
 "We focus on the sensorial experience within the buying process as a whole.
-The changing room is a moment in this process, which can dramatically affect it—positively or negatively.
+The changing room is a moment in this process, which can dramatically affect it – positively or negatively.
 On a sensorial level, the shopper's experience in the changing room depends on the lighting, the temperature, the volume of the music, or indeed the fragrance in the room.
-We work to identify all details that may influence this experience, and we try to improve them."
+We work to identify all details that may influence this experience and we try to improve them."

 My second stop was at Spanish high-street store, Lefties.
 The changing room had red curtains, which gave it a somewhat sophisticated and weirdly sensuous vibe.